A March for Discrimination

 We should let our politicians know that a parade of everyone who believes in real religious freedom and rejects discrimination would stretch for miles.

-This letter was originally published by Crux.
+This originally appeared in Crux.